 - The assessment of research quality, productivity and impact will be based on the following criteria: - a.
 The primary criterion for judging quality and impact will be the level of journals in which the candidate publishes refereed articles.
-The RCOB Scholarship Committee has concluded that it is best to demonstrate impact and quality through the construction of journal lists that, a priori, can guide research efforts and publication targets.
-Measures of journal quality include, but are not limited to, acceptance rates, impact factors, and any other measures that are deemed appropriate and have been incorporated in the evaluation and construction of lists of journal quality.
-Departments will consider appropriate publications in either paper or electronic publishing formats.
-Each department and discipline within the Rohrer College of Business maintains lists of vetted peer-review journals.
-To be recorded as an acceptable peer-review journal article, the article should be published in a journal that appears on one of these journal lists.
-At any point in the year, faculty may petition the appropriate department for journals to be added to existing lists.
+The department has adopted the approved Rohrer College of Business Journal List to, a priori, help guide research efforts and publication targets.
+To be recorded as an acceptable peer-review journal article, the article should be published in a journal that appears on this list.
+In keeping with the Journal List Policy, faculty may petition for journals to be added to the existing list.

-b.
 Departments have researched and categorized journals as follows: